 Sacred Valley of the Incas

 The Sacred Valley of the Incas is located in the Cusco region, at about an hour by car from Cusco.
 The capital of this valley is Urubamba.
 But the valley is more known for its interesting Incas sites.
-The Sacred Valley starts in Pisac where you´ll find beautiful Inca ruins.
+The Sacred Valley starts in Pisac where you will find beautiful Inca ruins.
 And following the Urubamba River (also known as Vilcanota River), it leads you through Calca, Urubamba, Ollantaytambo with an amazing Inca site, and the valley ends more or less in Machu Picchu.
 A distance of about 100 kilometers, although the road along the river only takes you from Pisac to Ollantaytambo.
-The Incas knew this river as the Sacred River, so that´s where the valley has got its name from.
+The Incas knew this river as the Sacred River, so that is where the valley has got its name from.

 The intensely cultivated valley floor is about 1 kilometer wide on average.
 Side valleys and agricultural terraces expand the cultivatable area.
 And on both sides, the valley is surrounded by high mountains, some of them with eternal snow.
 The main crop was and still is corn (maize).